+The earliest mention of Mathon (village) was in the days of Ethelred the Unready (968-1016).
 The current church building was erected in the eleventh century, since then it has had an interesting history and today the church remains an important part of village life.

 At the launch of the tour Jack said "With such history and intricate features, this project wasn’t without challenges, but that’s what made it so rewarding.
 To be able to tell the story of Mathon and open the church as a digital tour is truly exciting."

 Since its launch the tour has been very popular with both visitors to the church and those exploring online.
 Now, in this period of Covid-19 restrictions, even more people are exploring Mathon church online.

 Following the success of the Mathon church online tour a similar tour has also been produced for our neighbouring churches in Storridge and Cradley (some of the information in the Cradley church tour has recently been updated, and a new audio narration commissioned from local Actor Director Ben Mowbray of "Our Star Theatre Company" has been added)

 The kind people at Bury Associates have made a 3D model of Mathon church.